 Ranjodh Singh Dhaliwal

-He has previously been a visiting fellow at the research Cluster “Media of Cooperation” in University of Siegen, Germany and a graduate student at the Universe of Chicago.
-His research has been supported by the University of California Humanities Research Institute, Linda Hall Library, and the Hagley Museum, among other institutions.
+He holds a Ph.D. in English and STS from UC Davis and a B.Tech. in Computer Science and Engineering from IIT Indore.
+He has also previously been a visiting fellow at the research Cluster “Media of Cooperation” in University of Siegen, Germany and a graduate student at the Universe of Chicago.
+His research—which is situated at the crossroads of media theory, science and technology studies, and literary criticism—has been supported by the University of California Humanities Research Institute, Linda Hall Library, and the Hagley Museum, among other institutions.

-His other projects have found him researching the entanglements between data and narratives, material and cultural histories of artificial intelligence, and new taxonomies of internet aesthetics.
-More information about his work can be found at https://www.ranjodhdhaliwal.com/.
+His other projects have found him researching the entanglements between data and narratives, popular discourses of the future in simulation videogames, material and cultural histories of artificial intelligence, and new taxonomies of internet aesthetics.
+He is also engaged in several critical making projects, including a number of public-facing game design endeavours.
+More information about his work can be found at ranjodhdhaliwal.com.

 "On Addressability, or What Even is Computation?"
 Critical Inquiry, Autumn 2022 49:1, 1-27

 • Winner of the SLSA Bruns Essay Prize 2020

 • Winner of the 2021 Graduate Writing Award from the Media, Science, and Technology Scholarly Interest Group of the Society of Cinema and Media Studies

 "Playing with Oneself: Six Notes on Fantasies and Frustrations of Famous Footballers."
 EA Sports FIFA: Feeling the Game, edited by Raiford Guins, Henry Lowood, and Carlin Wing, Bloomsbury Academic Publishing, 2022, pp. 145–160.